Home About Us Contact Us

 • Keep in mind the TSA’s 3-1-1 rule, which requires that every container be 3.4 ounces (100 ml) or less.
 So make sure you follow this while packing your perfume bottle in the carry-on bag.

-• Your checked bags have no size limits, so if you have larger perfume bottles, you can put them in your checked bags.
-But you have to pack these bottles smartly.
+• Your checked bags have no size limits, so you can pack larger bottles.
+But you have to pack these bottles securely.

 • You need to pack all the containers into one quart-sized, clear, resealable plastic bag.